afanasyevp/find_dupl/README.md

 2. The second run allows plotting all the exposures and finding overlapping micrographs.
 ```
-find_dupl.py --epudata ./epu_data  --k 25 --montage --rawdata ./movie_files
+find_dupl.py --epudata [path for the folder with all the EPU data]  --k 25 --montage --rawdata [path for the folder with all movies]
 ```
-The script by default reads the sizes of the beam from all the .xml files, detects the smallest (though they should all be the same) and uses that value multiplied by 0.9 as a radius for search of overlapping exposures.
+The script by default reads the sizes of the beam (which all should all be the same) from all the .xml files.
+By default, the program uses 0.2 um as a radius for search of overlapping exposures.
 This is an arbitrary value to account for precision of the performed calibration, imaging and stage stability.
-In the case I was testing ( ~1 um beam in diameter) values of 0.2 um to 0.8 um were producing similar results.
+In the case I was testing (dataset with plenty of overexposed micrographs and ~1 um beam in diameter) values of 0.2 um to 0.8 um were producing similar results.
 Use --rad option to change the radius of search (in um) and lower it to avoid false-positive results.

 Use --montage option to evaluate the results: only a maximum of 100 pairs of the .jpg files (due to RAM limits) will be written out into a duplicates.png file (--rescale option to have those binned by 2 with a montage of 400 if needed).
 The resulting list of files (duplicates_badfiles_tiff.txt) can be used to find movie-files, corresponding to the overexposed images.